-By the end of 11th century, Normans had a firm control all over England.
-In 12th century, they began attempts to control territories in Ireland.
+By the end of the 11th century, Normans had a firm control all over England.
+In the 12th century, they began attempts to control territories in Ireland.

 These attempts came to a head when in 1169, Normans were invited by the deposed King of one of the many kingdoms existent in Ireland at the time.